temporalio/documentation/docs-src/strongly-typed-errors/bad-schedule-activity-attributes.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task failed due to missing or incorrect ScheduleActivity attributes.
+This error indicates that there are missing or incorrect ScheduleActivity attributes.

+If you encounter this error, make sure that `StartToClostTimeout` and `ScheduleToCloseTimeout` are set.
+Restart the Worker that the Workflow and Activity are registered to.